lzanaghi/Bank-Clients-Churn-Prediction/README.md

 ---

 ✍️ Author
-Developed by Ronaldo S. Antonio; Vitor A. P. Vieira; Jhonatan F. Novais.
-For academic and research purposes.
+Developed by Ronaldo S. Antonio; Vitor A. P. Vieira and Jhonatan F. Novais For academic and research purposes.

 📁 License